-Comprehensive adult medical eye evaluation is the focus of this document.
-Patients may seek this evaluation for a variety of reasons.
-A comprehensive medical eye evaluation is recommended for patients who have not been examined for an extended period of time by an ophthalmologist or who are being seen for the first time.
+Patients may seek a comprehensive adult medical eve evaluation for a variety of reasons.
+It is recommended for patients who have not been examined for an extended period of time by an ophthalmologist or those who are being seen for the first time.
 Recommended intervals between comprehensive examinations vary with age and risk factors.
 A thorough ophthalmic evaluation can detect common abnormalities of the visual system and related structures as well as less common yet extremely serious ones, such as ocular tumors.
-Such an evaluation can also uncover evidence of systemic disease that have associated ophthalmic manifestations.
+Such an evaluation can also uncover evidence of systemic disease that has associated ophthalmic manifestations.
 All patients, particularly those with risk factors for ocular disease, should be re-examined periodically to prevent or minimize vision loss by detecting and treating the disease at an early stage.
-Patients in whom ophthalmic disease(s) are identified require periodic comprehensive examinations for optimal monitoring and treatment of the condition(s).
-With appropriate and timely intervention, potentially blinding diseases such as glaucoma, cataract, agerelated macular degeneration (AMD) and diabetic retinopathy often have a more favorable outcome.
-Studies have indicated that up to 40% of legal blindness found among nursing home residents,4 as well as in both urban5 and rural6 communities, could have been prevented or ameliorated if those individuals had received timely ophthalmic screening and care.
+Patients in whom ophthalmic disease(s) is identified require periodic comprehensive examinations for optimal monitoring and treatment of the condition(s).
+With appropriate and timely intervention, potentially blinding diseases such as glaucoma, cataract, age-related macular degeneration (AMD) and diabetic retinopathy often have a more favorable outcome.
+Studies have indicated that up to 40% of legal blindness found among nursing home residents, as well as in both urban and rural communities, could have been prevented or ameliorated if those individuals had received timely ophthalmic screening and care.
 In a population-based study, 63% of the participants who had eve disease were not aware of it.